microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/site-post-columns.md

 ---
 author: swapnil1993
 ms.date: 08/30/2020
-title: "Create columnDefinition in a site"
+title: "Create a columnDefinition in a site."
 description: "Create a site column."
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "sites-and-lists"
 ---

-# Create columnDefinition for a site
+# Create a columnDefinition in a site
 Namespace: microsoft.graph

-Create a column for a [site][site] by specifying a [columnDefinition][columnDefinition].
+Create a column for a [site][site] with a request that specifies a [columnDefinition][columnDefinition].

 ## Permissions